pepemxl/Machine-Learning-Notes/pp_tools/ml/db/README.md

-# Why knowledge graph?
+# Knowledge graph dabatabase details

-Facts can be represented in form of triplets in either of the ways,
+Facts will be represented in form of triplets in:
 - HRT: <head, relation, tail>
-- SPO: <subject, predicate, object>

 ## HRT

-— Head or tail: these are entities that are real-world objects or abstract concepts which are represented as nodes — Relation: these are the connection between entities which represented as edges
+- Head or tail: these are entities that are real-world objects or abstract concepts which are represented as nodes
+-  Relation: these are the connection between entities which represented as edges

 ## Compared to Normal Graphs